MicrosoftDocs/architecture-center/docs/reference-architectures/aws/aws-azure-security.md

 Azure Sentinel creates incidents based on the enabled analyses and detections.
 Each incident can include one or more events, which reduces the overall number of investigations necessary to detect and respond to potential threats.

-Azure Sentinel shows incidents generated by MCAS, if connected, and those created by Azure Sentinel.
+Azure Sentinel shows incidents generated by MCAS, if connected, and incidents created by Azure Sentinel.
 The **Product names** column shows the Incident source.

 ![Screenshot showing incident source in the Product names column.](media/incidents.png)